Updated July 2, 2026

 Not worth a special trip from the city.
 Useful only if you are passing through.

-09After 23:00: REWE To Go bei Aral for 24 hour food and drink backups
+09After 23:00: REWE To Go bei Aral for 24 hour food and drink options

 Once Edeka and dm close at 23:00, your options shift.
 The station supermarkets are done for the night.
 What remains are REWE To Go bei Aral locations, open 24 hours including Sundays.